ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 ## I want to apply for a grant to build on AttestationStation, how can I do this?

 You can learn more about the variety of grants program available on Optimism [here](allocations/#ecosystem-fund).
+As a reminder, your work should be published to a public GitHub repo.

 ## What projects are using the AttestationStation?